 10% of teaching time is dedicated to the teaching of RE.

-Ongoing informal assessment against the AT1, AT2 and AT3 Indicators and Formal Assessment Tasks are used to inform planning and to identify areas for focus and support.
+Ongoing informal assessment against the 'I can' statements for each topic are used to inform planning and to identify areas for focus and support.
 Assessment is moderated internally and externally within cluster meetings.

 The children at St Theresa’s Primary enjoy learning about other religions and why people choose or choose not to follow a religion.
 Through their R.E. learning, the children are able to make links between their own lives and those of others in their community and in the wider world.
 Through RE our children are developing an understanding of other people’s cultures and ways of life, which they are then able to communicate to the wider community.
 Through moderation of planning, lessons and books, we can be sure that progress is made across all year groups and where needed support is provided to ensure all pupils do achieve at their own rate and pace.
 Evidence of impact in RE is not just collated through books instead all our pupils contribute to Collective Worship and Catholic Life.
 RE offers our children the means by which to understand how other people choose to live and to understand why they choose to live in that way.
 As such, RE in invaluable in an ever changing and shrinking world.